There are so many guides on the internet, apps and even courses on productivity. But what exactly is productivity?

 If he wasn’t missing a day or two of sleep in order to exceed his expectations and get that “you did good,” he was on the receiving end of remarks like, “You are not doing what you were employed for.
 To grow, you must create and there’s not much creativity happening in your work now is there?”
 This would only mark the first of many setbacks to come including,

 - The quantity of work he produced; it reduced as time went by in the same way his motivation and what had led him to take the job in the first place, faded.

-- His anxiety started to grow bigger than his drive to work and it became debilitating.
-As a result neither could he trust the quality of work he produced nor could he feel confident in his skill.
-As a result, he was rendered unreliable because he couldn’t meet the constant demand of his work
+- His anxiety started to grow, bigger than his drive to work and it became debilitating.
+As a result, neither could he trust the quality of work he produced nor could he feel confident in his skill.
+Due to this, he was rendered unreliable because he couldn’t meet the constant demand of his work

 What to do?